 Office of the Chief

-My wife Sara and I have been lifelong residents of Doylestown and both graduated Chippewa High School, class of 1999.
-We have three little girls who have their dad wrapped around their little fingers.
+My wife and I have been lifelong residents of Doylestown and both graduated Chippewa High School.
+We have three daughters.

 In 2012, I was certified as a Drug Recognition Expert (DRE) making me one of approximately 100 officers in the State of Ohio to hold this title.
 My credentials as a DRE allowed me to conduct 12 step evaluations on individuals suspected of driving under the influence of drugs other than alcohol.
 I use these skills to assist agencies all over the state of Ohio with drug impaired convictions.
 I am also certified by the Ohio Police Officer Training Academy as a Standardized Field Sobriety instructor (SFST) and to instruct the Advanced Roadside Impaired Driving Enforcement course (A.R.I.D.E).
 All in an attempt to combat impaired driving in our Village and surrounding communities.